JonathanSchndr/bluesky-starter-pack-antfu.me/README.md

 # Bluesky Starter Pack antfu.me

+**Important:** It is currently a list and not a starter pack, as this has not yet been implemented in the offcial api.
+This will be added as soon as it is available.
+However, the functionality of the list will remain the same.
+The list is available here: https://bsky.app/profile/jonathanschndr.de/lists/3l7ykssg2522z

 A Nitro-powered server that generates and maintains a curated starter pack of the top 150 tech influencers from @antfu.me's Bluesky network.
 The server analyzes and ranks users based on follower counts, posting frequency, and engagement rates.

 ## 🌟 Features